Relative vanishing theorems for $\mathbf{Q}$-schemes

 the base change of $f$ along the field extension $\QQ\subseteq\CC$, we have

 for all $i > 0$.
-We note that $f_\CC$ is maximally dominating by the flatness of $\QQ \subseteq \CC$ \cite[Exp.\ II, Prop.\ 1.1.5]{ILO14}.
+We note that $f_\CC$ is maximally dominating by the flatness of $\QQ \subseteq \CC$ \cite[Expos\'e II, Proposition 1.1.5]{ILO14}.
 Since $Y_\CC$ is normal, it is the disjoint union of normal varieties.
 We claim we may work one irreducible component at a time to assume that $f_\CC$ is a projective surjective morphism of complex varieties.
-Note that $\sL_\CC$ is $f_\CC$-semiample by \cite[Lem.\ 2.12$(i)$]{CT20}, and that $\sL_\CC$ is $f_\CC$-big by the same argument as in Step \ref{step:reducetointegral}.
-We may therefore replace $f$ by these components of $f_\CC$ to reduce to the case when $\QQ$ is replaced by $\CC$ in the statement of Step \ref{step:specialcaseoverq}.
-Now the required vanishing holds in situation $(\ref{thm:mainvanishingkv})$ by relative Kawamata--Viehweg vanishing for complex algebraic varieties \cite[Thm.\ 1-2-3]{KMM87}.
-It remains to show Theorem \ref{thm:mainvanishing}$(\ref{thm:mainvanishinggr})$ holds in the special case stated in Step \ref{step:specialcaseoverq}.
-By flat base change and the fact that the formation of $\omega_X$ is compatible with ground field extensions \cite[Ch.\ V, Cor.\ 3.4$(a)$]{Har66}, it suffices to show that denoting by
+Note that $\sL_\CC$ is $f_\CC$-semiample by \cite[Lemma 2.12$(i)$]{CT20}.
+By transitivity of fibers \cite[Corollaire 3.4.9]{EGAInew}, the compatibility of maps induced by linear systems and flat base change \cite[(4.2.10)]{EGAII}, and the fact that generically finite morphisms are stable under flat base change (combine \cite[Expos\'e II, Proposition 1.1.5]{ILO14} and the characterization of generically finite morphisms in \cite[Expos\'e II, Proposition 1.1.7]{ILO14}), we see that the restriction of large enough powers of $\sL_\CC$ induce generically finite morphisms on each fiber of $f_\CC$ over the maximal points of $Y$.
+We therefore see that $\sL_\CC$ is $f_\CC$-big.
+Now the required vanishing holds in situation $(\ref{thm:zrmaindualvanishingkv})$ by relative Kawamata--Viehweg vanishing for complex algebraic varieties \cite[Theorem 1-2-3]{KMM87}.
+It remains to show Theorem \ref{thm:zrmaindualvanishing}$(\ref{thm:zrmaindualvanishinggr})$ holds in the special case stated in Step \ref{step:zrstsspecialcaseoverq}.
+By Proposition \ref{prop:aisastar}$(\ref{prop:aisastargr})$, flat base change, and the fact that the formation of $\omega_X$ is compatible with ground field extensions \cite[Chapter V, Corollary 3.4$(a)$]{Har66}, it suffices to show that denoting by

 the base change of $f$ along the field extension $\QQ\subseteq\CC$, the morphisms